unikraft/loupe/README.md

 this repository.
 These are provided for the main purpose of archival.
 You can generate a new snapshot with `make zenodo`.

-We tagged both repositories with `asplos24-ae` before submission.
+We tagged both repositories with `asplos24-ae-v1` before submission.
+Future iterations on the artifact will be tagged with `-v2`, etc.

 We did not apply for the [reproduced badge](https://www.acm.org/publications/policies/artifact-review-badging) because the cost (in time and resources) of reproducing our data set goes beyond what can be expected from ASPLOS'24 artifact evaluators.